The First Motion Picture

 A New Breed of Dalek

 During the Dalekmania of Christmas 1964, two film producers called Joe Vegoda and Milton Subotsky secured the rights to produce a Dalek film based on the first television adventure.
 With Terry Nation already busy writing the third television serial for his metal creations, Subotsky himself worked on the film script, with some input from David Whitaker.
-Production was to be handled by one of Vegoda’s production companies, AARU, affording it an usually large budget of £180,000.
+Production was to be handled by one of Vegoda’s production companies, AARU, affording it an unusually large budget of £180,000.

 Cast and crew were assembled in January 1965 and, with William Hartnell tied to his BBC contract, the lead role was given to Peter Cushing.
 Cushing was a stalwart of the horror films which were very much associated with Amicus, a company of which Subotsky was a director.